Body

 Director of Student Affairs (DSA)

-The DSA of the campus on which the class originates is responsible for determining the appropriateness of administrative (college-initiated) withdrawal requests based on alerts submitted by faculty.
+- Determine the appropriateness of administrative (college-initiated) withdrawal requests based on alerts submitted by instructors.

 7.0 Citations & Related Information